 The healing of the nobleman's son (John 4:46-54) is thought to be Jesus' first-recorded miracle of healing.
 Martin Collins uses the circumstances of this tremendous example of God's power to illustrate His ability and willingness to heal.

 The apostle Andrew is a sterling example of humble service.
-Martin Collins takes what little we know about this early Christian and shows how Andrew's character should encourage the average Christian.
+Through Scripture contains only a little about him, his character should encourage us all.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.